FAR status update: FAR Bills (still) not passed

 What is the FAR?

-The Financial Accountability Regime (FAR) would replace and expand on the existing Banking Executive Accountability Regime or BEAR.
+The Financial Accountability Regime (FAR) will replace and expand on the existing Banking Executive Accountability Regime or BEAR.

 The aim of the FAR is ultimately to strengthen and increase individual and entity level accountability across the financial services sector, including for non-financial conduct risk.

-The substantive Bill to establish the proposed FAR is essentially unchanged
+The substantive Bill to establish the FAR is essentially unchanged

 As flagged, the Financial Accountability Regime Bill 2023 is substantially the same as the previous version of the same name.
-You can access our detailed summary of the proposed FAR here.
+We have previously provided a detailed summary of the proposed FAR.

 The one change flagged by the Assistant Treasurer in his second reading speech is that the 2023 FAR Bill has been amended: